 This career requires significant hands-on training to be proficient, so obtaining work experience is a must.
 Most medicolegal death investigators start by working in a coroner’s or medical examiner’s office and eventually train into the role of medicolegal death investigator.

 Knowledge of local, state, and federal laws is essential to success in this field, so aspiring professionals with only medical backgrounds may need to obtain law enforcement experience.
-This work experience can be earned as part of an education program, volunteer work, or paid employment.
+This work experience can be earned through an education program, volunteer work, or paid employment.

 Step 4: Earn a Medicolegal Death Investigator Certification (Optional, Timeline Varies)